 - a.
 International.
-CDC regulates the importation of dogs and cats into the United States, but present PHS regulations (42 CFR No. 71.51) governing the importation of such animals are insufficient to prevent the introduction of rabid animals into the country.
+CDC regulates the importation of dogs and cats into the United States, but current PHS regulations governing the importation of such animals are insufficient to prevent the introduction of rabid animals into the country.
 All dogs and cats imported from countries with enzootic rabies should be currently vaccinated against rabies as recommended in this Compendium.
-The appropriate public health official of the state of destination should be notified within 72 hours of any unvaccinated dog or cat imported into his or her jurisdiction.
+Appropriate public health officials of the state of destination should be notified within 72 hours of any unvaccinated dog or cat imported into their jurisdiction.
 The conditional admission of such animals into the United States is subject to state and local laws governing rabies.
-Failure to comply with these requirements should be promptly reported to the director of the respective quarantine center. - b.
+Failure to comply with these requirements should be reported promptly to the Division of Quarantine, CDC (404) 639-8107. - b.
 Interstate.
-Dogs and cats should be vaccinated against rabies according to the Compendium's recommendations at least 30 days prior to interstate movement.
-Animals in transit should be accompanied by a currently valid NASPHV Form #50 or #51, Rabies Vaccination Certificate. - 4.
-Adjunct Procedures.
-Methods or procedures which enhance rabies control include: - a.
-Licensure.
-Registration or licensure of all dogs and cats may be used to aid in rabies control.
-A fee is frequently charged for such licensure and revenues collected are used to maintain rabies or animal control programs.
-Vaccination is an essential prerequisite to licensure. - b.
-Canvassing of Area.
-House-to-house canvassing by animal control personnel facilitates enforcement of vaccination and licensure requirements.
+Before interstate movement, dogs and cats should be currently vaccinated against rabies in accordance with the Compendium's recommendations.
+(See B.1.
+Preexposure Vaccination and Management.)
+Animals in transit should be accompanied by a currently valid NASPHV Form #51, Rabies Vaccination Certificate.